 –How can you explain America not winning the Vietnam War if they had superpowered mutants on their side?
 Did the Viet Cong have mutants too?

 –Why didn't the US military use the Sentinels against the Viet Cong?
-That might have been an easier sell for Trask if he wanted to get his program up and running.
+That might have been an easier sell for Trask if he wanted to get his programme up and running.

 –Why did nobody ever mention to Wolverine that Magneto had been falsely imprisoned for the assassination of JFK?
 I feel like that's a story I would tell all the time if it had happened to me.

 –Why does Magneto only sometimes gesture with his hands when moving metal objects?
 Because it looks cool?
 Is he being vain?

 –How did Mystique find Magneto in the Paris subway?
 I know she answers that question by saying, "You taught me well."
 But like, what did he teach her?
 What skill could she possibly possess that would help her track someone down with no information like that?

 –Why didn't James McAvoy take some of his serum to Paris with him?
 Who knows how long he might be there.

 –How does Magneto fuse the train tracks to the Sentinels without being able to see them?
 Was he psychic in the 70s?

 –Why would Peter Dinklage appear at that event knowing that Mystique is out there trying to kill him and could literally be anyone?